SMALLSCALEDEV/Black-hole-Recoil-Effects/README.md

 License

-Reproducing and clamining this work is illegal.
+Reproducing and claiming this work is illegal.